mikeparcewski/reactiveOpenAPI/README.md

 Recommend reviewing the user guide - https://github.com/Accenture/bdd-for-all/blob/develop/docs/USERGUIDE.md - as BDD For All can do a lot and to put in perspective, the better your BDD tests are, the better your code coverage will be, which means less Unit tests (Yay!).

+## Some More Background

+There's a lot happening in here, so want to make sure I cover some more features...

 #### Reactive Data Repositories

 You can't be a true reactive (or streaming) application if you block.
 One of the hardest part of designing transactional